dawsbot/satoshi-bitcoin/README.md

 	* Satoshi is currently the smallest possible sub-unit of Bitcoin.
 There are 100,000,000 Satoshi in one Bitcoin.
 * Why do I need a module when I can just divide or multiply by 100,000,000 myself?
 	* In the world of finance, floating point and unhandled type errors can cause catastrophic issues. ```satoshi-bitcoin``` handles that by implementing a bignum library in the background and descriptive error handling.

 ## Contributing
-I am very open to pull requests.
+Very open to pull requests.

 * After any change to ```index.js```, update [the Wiki](https://github.com/dawsonbotsford/satoshi-bitcoin/blob/master/wiki/index.md) by performing ```npm install -g jsdox && jsdox index.js --output wiki```
 * Licensed under MIT

 ## Release History
-* 0.1.3 Implement error handling.
+* 0.2.0 Error handling Implemented.
 Switched to grunt.
 * 0.1.2 Handle floating point corner cases and added lint tests
 * 0.1.1 README updates to reference wiki
 * 0.1.0 Initial release